American Greek Salad with Lettuce

 PIN American Greek Salad with Lettuce to try it later!

 This American Greek Salad with Lettuce is something that’s on the menu at my house for every single family party, and I make it all summer long just for a quick lunch or dinner as well.
-Definitely this is one of my signature salads, and I never get tired of it!
+Definitely this is one of my signature salads, and I never get tired of it, so today I am reminding you about this recipe as my Friday Favorites pick!
 Sometimes I even make this in the winter if I can get good cherry tomatoes and cucumbers.

 I’ve been making different types of Greek salads like for years, but when I finally went to Greece, I discovered that what many American restaurants called Greek Salad didn’t really exist there!
 Greek Village Salad has cucumbers, tomatoes, onions, Kalamata olives, green pepper, and Feta and a dressing made from olive oil and vinegar or lemon juice and seasoned with a little dried oregano.